We have bylaws in place to control the use of the municipal sewer system. The

 On-site inspections also give Inspectors the opportunity to raise awareness and provide information regarding the safe disposal of waste and storm water.

 What these inspectors look for

-Drainage Bylaw 18100 outlines all of the restrictions regarding release of wastewater including storm water.
+EPCOR Drainage Services and Wastewater Treatment Bylaw 19627 outlines all the restrictions regarding release of wastewater, including storm water.
 Key restrictions to the drainage system include:

 - No hazardous material including paint, solvents, oil, flammables, heavy metals, chemicals or other materials harmful to the environment.

 - No sawdust, glue, grease, glass, paper, straw, cement mix, sand (sanitary only), cloth, sharp objects or other materials that may damage or plug drainage pipes or equipment.

 - No material that is corrosive or radioactive.

 A key restriction to the storm sewer system is: